 Trespassers?
 How to Protect Your Farm Against Unwelcome Strangers

-Finding unauthorized persons on your farm is a growing problem.
-Such unauthorized entry includes media news teams filming farm operations, environmental activists seeking to identify violations of various water quality or waste management rules, animal rights advocates attempting to observe or document livestock conditions inside your operation, protesters opposed to the construction or operation of livestock farms, and curiosity seekers trying to view a farming operation up close.
+Such unauthorized entry could include media news teams filming farm operations, environmental activists seeking to identify violations of various water quality or waste management rules, animal rights advocates attempting to observe or document livestock conditions inside your operation, protesters opposed to the construction or operation of livestock farms, or simply curiosity seekers trying to view a farming operation up close.
 Intruders may range from self-appointed "river keepers" or foreign media looking for a hot story about American farming or livestock operations to a cheapskate looking to dump garbage or trash without paying required fees.
-There are not only bio-security reasons for preventing unauthorized entry onto a farm, but also regulatory enforcement and public relations reasons for not allowing someone to gather information from your operation without your permission.
+No matter the reason, whether harmless in purpose or not, there are bio-security reasons for preventing unauthorized entry onto a farm, regulatory enforcement, and public relations reasons for not allowing someone to gather information from your operation without your permission.
+Understanding the risk of an uninvited person and preparing for your reaction is essential for a farm owner.

 Types of Trespass

 It is important to distinguish between civil and criminal trespass.
-Civil trespass derives from the "common law" developed from court decisions and can involve a civil lawsuit for the payment of damages to you as the farm owner or an injunction prohibiting the trespasser from returning to your farm without your express permission.
-Criminal trespass is a statutory offense enacted into law by the North Carolina General Assembly and involves either a First Degree Trespass or Second Degree Trespass.
-See Article 22B of Chapter 14 of the North Carolina General Statutes.
+Civil trespass derives from the "common law" developed from court decisions.
+If your farm is harmed in some way due to civil trespass, the outcome will likely involve a lawsuit for the payment of damages to you as the farm owner or an injunction prohibiting the trespasser from returning to your farm without your express permission.

-Civil Trespass.
 There are many examples of civil trespass, such as sneaking onto someone's property to spy on them, openly entering someone's property to protest or demonstrate, or constructing or placing a building or other structure or thing on someone else's property.
 Some are classified as continuing (i.e., permanent), while others are considered as recurring (i.e., intermittent).
 If the trespass is malicious in nature (for example, to damage your property or shut down your operations), a court hearing a civil trespass action may impose both compensatory and punitive damages on the offender, and the trespasser still will be subject to prosecution for criminal trespass.

-Criminal Trespass.
-With respect to criminal trespass, a person commits the offense of Second Degree Trespass if the person enters or remains on the property of another:
+Criminal trespass is a statutory offense under North Carolina law and involves either a First Degree Trespass or Second Degree Trespass.
+See Article 22B of Chapter 14 of the North Carolina General Statutes.
+With respect to criminal trespass, a person commits the offense of Second Degree Trespass when the person enters or remains on any of the following:

-• That is posted, in a manner reasonably likely to come to the attention of intruders, with notice not to enter the property.
+2. Premises that are posted, in a manner reasonably likely to come to the attention of intruders, with notice not to enter the property.

-So, for example, if an intruder is discovered and told by you, your operator, or other authorized person to leave your farm but fails to do so, the intruder would be guilty of a Second Degree Trespass.
-Furthermore, if your farm is posted with signs that sufficiently notify persons not to enter it (for example, "No Trespassing," "No Unauthorized Persons," "Posted Keep Out"), the intruder also would be guilty of a Second Degree Trespass.
+So, for example, if an intruder is discovered and told by you, your operator, or another authorized person to leave your farm but fails to do so, the intruder would be guilty of a Second Degree Trespass.
+Furthermore, if your farm is posted with signs that sufficiently notify persons not to enter it (for example, "No Trespassing," "No Unauthorized Persons," or "Posted Keep Out"), the intruder also would be guilty of a Second Degree Trespass.
 A Second Degree Trespass is a Class 3 misdemeanor, the punishment for which is a fine of up to $200.00 and imprisonment for up to 20 days.
+If an intruder is within the curtilage of a dwelling (the area around your house, such as a backyard garden or driveway), between midnight and six in the morning, that intruder would be considered guilty of a Class 2 misdemeanor.
+The punishment for that intruder would be punished by a fine of up to $1,000 and imprisonment for up to 60 days.
 N.C.
 Gen. Stat. §§ 14-159.13, 15A-1340.23.

+The other type of criminal trespass is First Degree Trespass.
 A person commits the offense of First Degree Trespass if the person, without authorization, enters or remains:

-• On the property of another that is enclosed or secured so as to demonstrate clearly an intent to keep out intruders; or,
+1. On the property of another that is enclosed or secured so as to demonstrate clearly an intent to keep out intruders; or,

-• In a building of another.
+2. In a building of another.

-So, for example, if you find an intruder inside one of your barns, silos, storage areas, or nurseries, the intruder, if otherwise not authorized to be there, would be guilty of a First Degree Trespass.
+If you find an intruder inside one of your barns, silos, storage areas, or nurseries, the intruder would be guilty of First Degree Trespass if otherwise not authorized to be there.
 That would be especially true if the doors to your facility had signs indicating that no unauthorized personnel are allowed.
 A First Degree Trespass is a Class 2 Misdemeanor, the punishment for which is a fine of up to $1,000.00 and imprisonment for up to 60 days.
-N.C.
-Gen. Stat. §§ 14‑159.12, 15A-1340.23.

 Posting of Property

 There are no specific requirements for posting your farm property.
-The key is for the posting to adequately notify an approaching person that entry is not permitted.
+The key is for the posting to notify an approaching person that entry is not permitted adequately.
 Thus, your sign may include such wording as "No Trespassing," "No Unauthorized Personnel," "Authorized Persons Only," or other similar forms of notice.
 Your notice must be clear and displayed in a manner that is readily visible from the perimeter of your farm property.
 Accordingly, notice signs should be installed at the entrance to your farm and around the entire perimeter at adequate intervals.

 For guidance on signs, you can look to the provisions of the Landowner Protection Act, Session Law 2011-231 ("Act"), adopted in the 2011 Regular Session of the General Assembly.
 While the Act does not apply specifically to farms and deals with posting only to prohibit hunting, fishing, and trapping, compliance with its posting requirements is likely to carry great weight with a court considering whether your posting is sufficient.
 The Act provides that any notices, signs, or postings shall measure not less than 120 square inches in size and shall be conspicuously posted not more than 200 yards apart, close to and along the boundaries of the posted property.
-As an alternative to signs (which are easily subject to theft and vandalism), landowners may also paint a purple stripe on trees or posts that are no more than 100 yards apart.
+As an alternative to signs, (which are easily subject to theft and vandalism), landowners may also paint a purple stripe on trees or posts that are no more than 100 yards apart.
 The specific words "No Trespassing" are not required.

 Practical Tips to Protect Your Farm